About Me

-Dr. Pearson is a clinical psychologist in Washington, DC who works with adults navigating stress, trauma, anxiety, depression, and disconnection—often parents and professionals balancing intense responsibilities while quietly carrying a great deal.
-Her work focuses on helping clients find steadier ground and respond to life’s uncertainty with clarity, strength, and self-compassion.
+I'm a clinical psychologist in Washington, DC working with adults navigating stress, trauma, anxiety, depression, and disconnection.
+Many of my clients are parents and professionals balancing intense responsibilities while quietly carrying a great deal.
+My work focuses on helping you find steadier ground and respond to life's uncertainty with clarity, strength, and self-compassion.

-She earned her BA and MA in psychology from the University of Amsterdam and her Ph.D. in clinical psychology from the University of Texas at Austin, followed by an internship and postdoctoral fellowship at the Central Texas Veterans Health Care System.
-Over the years, she has supported individuals through complex challenges using well-researched, evidence-based approaches, including Exposure Therapy (Prolonged Exposure and Exposure and Response Prevention), Cognitive Behavioral Therapy (CBT), CBT for Insomnia (CBT-I), CBT for Chronic Pain, and Acceptance and Commitment Therapy (ACT).
-Her therapy is tailored to each person’s needs, ensuring effective treatment for anxiety, depression, trauma, and health-related concerns.
+I earned my BS and MS in psychology from the University of Amsterdam and my Ph.D. in clinical psychology from the University of Texas at Austin, followed by an internship and postdoctoral fellowship at the Central Texas Veterans Health Care System.
+Over the years, I've supported individuals through complex challenges using well-researched, evidence-based approaches.
+My therapy is tailored to each person's needs, drawing on methods like exposure therapy for trauma, cognitive behavioral therapy for anxiety and depression (including specialized approaches for insomnia and chronic pain), and acceptance and commitment therapy for building psychological flexibility.

 License & Telehealth